 By Carlos Cuevas Garcia, TUM

 Living labs and testbeds are key research sites for SCALINGS.
 These are places where new technologies and ways of living are tested and further designed.
-While it might be obvious that a testbed for autonomous vehicles looks more or less like a road, how a testbed or a living lab for robots is meant to look like is a bit harder to imagine.
+While it might be obvious that a testbed for autonomous vehicles looks more or less like a road, what a testbed or a living lab for robots is meant to look like is a bit harder to imagine.

 In the SCALINGS project we have looked for and looked at several living labs and testbeds where robots are being put into test.
 Team members have visited robotics testbeds in Spain, Germany, the United Kingdom, and Italy.

-Some of these are facilities within research departments that have been there for around a decade, others are ensembled for short periods of time of about a week, and other ones are spaces that form part of the city infrastructure and only for a short period of time are they called a testbed or a living lab.
+Some of these are facilities within research departments that have been there for about a decade, others are ensembled for short periods of time of about a week, and other ones are spaces that form part of the city infrastructure and only for a short period of time are they called a testbed or a living lab.
 It all depends on what exactly the robot is meant to do, and therefore what a testbed/living lab is there for.
 The truth is that robots are highly complex technologies and several different elements could be put into test, either together or at different times.

 Below I describe briefly a couple of robot living lab/testbed examples.